martinberlin/epaper-weather-station/README.md

 # Epaper weather station
-Collection of examples to read sensors (I2C and others) and publish real-time information with minimum consumption using fast ESP32S3 and epaper controllers such as IT8951
+This code base will host a collection of examples to read sensors (I2C and others) and publish real-time information with minimum consumption using fast ESP32S3 and epaper controllers such as IT8951 in bi-stable epaper displays.
+The development framework used is Espressif-IDF and the component folder contains submodules that might point to another repositories, like the Bosch official libraries.

-The goal of this repository is make a deep dive into ESP32 IDF components (That are also compatible with latest Arduino-esp32) and make examples that read sensors and provide real-time data such as:
+The goal of this repository is make a deep dive into ESP32 IDF components, that are also compatible with latest Arduino-esp32, and make examples that read sensors and provide real-time data such as:

 - BME280 (Pressure, Humidity, Temperature) Note: using only first uppercase in the cases below
 - BMP280 & BMP180 (P, T)